 Chamomile Tea Recipe and Health Benefits

 The two varieties of Chamomile which are generally used are German Chamomile (Chamomilla recutita) and Roman Chamomile (Chamaemelum nobile).
-The dried flower from this herb is used to prepare tea which has sedative and calming effect on body.
-Chamomile tea has anti-depressant, tranquillizer, sedative, anticonvulsant and carminative effect on body.
+The dried flower from this herb is used to prepare tea which has sedative and calming effect on the body.
+Chamomile tea has anti-depressant, tranquillizer, sedative, anticonvulsant and carminative effect on the body.

 This herbal tea is very helpful in treating sleep related disorders.
 The tea also has good effect on digestion related problems such as indigestion, gas, nausea, motion sickness and low appetite.

 Recipe of Chamomile Tea

 Ingredients: Dried flowers of Chamomile, water and honey (optional)

 - Put water (1 cup) in a pan and bring it to boil.

 - In a ceramic or glass cup, add dried herb (1-4 gms).